 Figure 12.
 Plot of the history of species discovery for Australian weevils.
 The solid line is the cumulative number of weevil species that are currently accepted.
 The vertical bars record the number of new weevil species names published each year.
 Note the relatively modest increase in names and taxa since the 1930’s.

 Figure 13.
 Plot of the history of species discovery for Australian snails in the family Camaenidae.
 The solid line is the cumulative number of camaenid species that are currently accepted.
 The vertical bars record the number of new camaenid species names published each year.
-In contrast to the weevils (Fig. weevils) new Camaenidae species are continuing to be discovered.
+In contrast to the weevils (Figure 12Figure 12) new Camaenidae species are continuing to be discovered.